1959 Alabama Crimson Tide football team: Chattanooga

 In rainy conditions for the first home game of the 1959 season, the Crimson Tide shutout the Chattanooga Mocs 13–0 in Tuscaloosa.
 Alabama took a 7–0 first quarter lead when Robert Skelton scored on an 18-yard touchdown run.
 Pat Trammell then scored the second touchdown of the game in the third on a 54-yard run that made the score 13–0.
 For the game, Trammell rushed for 106 yards on 17 carries to lead the Crimson Tide.
-The victory improved Alabama's all-time record against Chattanooga to 8–0.